-- annual cash retainer fee of \$50,000; - \$2,500 per annum for each committee membership (\$5,000 for the committee chairman); - \$1,000 per meeting for each board meeting attended in person or by telephone; - \$500 per meeting for each committee meeting attended in person or by telephone; - periodic grants of restricted shares; - reimbursement for reasonable out-of-pocket expenses incurred in serving on the Company's board; and - access to the Company's health, dental and life insurance coverage.
+- annual cash retainer fee of \$50,000; - \$2,500 per annum for each committee membership (\$5,000 for the committee chairman);

+- \$1,000 per meeting for each board meeting attended in person or by telephone; - \$500 per meeting for each committee meeting attended in person or by telephone; - periodic grants of restricted shares; - · reimbursement for reasonable out-of-pocket expenses incurred in serving on the Company's board; and - access to the Company's health, dental and life insurance coverage.

-No stock options to purchase Common Stock of Common Stock were granted to the non-employee directors in 2014.
-During the second quarter of 2013, the Company granted 11,025 restricted shares of Common Stock under the 1999 Plan to each of its non-employee directors in order to align the director's interests with the long-term interests of the stockholders.
-The stock grant vests in three equal annual installments commencing on the first anniversary of the date of grant based on continued service as a director, subject to earlier vesting upon death, disability or the occurrence of a change in control.
+No stock options to purchase Common Stock, shares of Common Stock or other equity-based awards were granted to the non-employee directors in 2015.
+During the second quarter of 2016, the Company intends to grant 10,000 restricted shares of Common Stock under the 2014 Plan to each of its non-employee directors in order to align the director's interests with the long-term interests of the stockholders.
+The stock grant is expected to vest in three equal annual installments commencing on the first anniversary of the date of grant based on continued service as a director, subject to earlier vesting upon death, disability or the occurrence of a change in control.

-The table below summarizes the compensation the Company paid to the non-employee directors for the year ended December 31, 2014.
+The table below summarizes the compensation the Company paid to the non-employee directors for the year ended December 31, 2015.

-NON-EMPLOYEE DIRECTOR COMPENSATION IN FISCAL YEAR 2014
+NON-EMPLOYEE DIRECTOR COMPENSATION IN FISCAL YEAR 2015